-Step 1: Preparing the USCIS I-90 Green Card Renewal Application
+Step 1: Preparing the USCIS Form I-90 Green Card Renewal Application

-Before you start the application, you need to make sure you qualify.
-Do NOT submit this application if you are a conditional resident seeking to remove conditions on your green card.
-If you have a marriage-based conditional green card, you need to submit the USCIS application I-751 to remove conditions on residence.
+Before you start your application, take our qualification quiz to confirm your Form I-90 eligibility.
+Do NOT submit this petition if you are a conditional resident looking to have Green Card conditions removed.
+For example, if you have a marriage-based conditional Green Card, you need to submit the USCIS application I-751 to remove conditions on residence.

-You will need to select the correct reason for filing, of which there are 17.
+You’ll be required to select the correct reason for filing, of which there are 17 options.
 Some reasons are similar to each other; therefore, you’ll have to carefully read through the entire Form I-90 instructions to be sure you make the appropriate selection.
 Your selected reason will determine the application questions you’ll answer and the supporting evidence you’ll have to provide.

-The application questions are mostly regarding biographic information, for example, your name, address, and information regarding your original immigration to the United States.
+The application questions are mostly regarding biographical information — for example, your name, address, and specific information regarding your original immigration to the United States.

 Step 2: Preparing Supporting Evidence for Form I-90, Green Card Renewal Application

-To renew your green card, provide a copy of your current permanent resident card.
+- Standard renewal: To renew your Green Card, provide a copy of your current permanent resident card.

-To replace your green card because it was lost, stolen, destroyed or mutilated, provide a copy of your current green card, passport, driver’s license, military ID or other government-issued ID.
+- Replacement: To replace your Green Card because it was stolen, lost, mutilated, or destroyed, provide a copy of your current Green Card, passport, driver’s license, military identification, or other government-issued ID.

-To correct a USCIS error on your green card, provide your original green card and a copy of your marriage or birth certificate.
+- Correction: To correct a USCIS error on your Green Card, provide the original along with a copy of your birth or marriage certificate.

-To get a green card that shows your new legal name, provide a copy of your marriage certificate, birth certificate or the court order that shows you’ve changed your name.
+- Name change: To obtain a Green Card that has your legal name, provide a copy of your birth certificate, marriage certificate, or the court order that shows your legally changed name.

 Are you filing for another reason?
 Be sure to check the USCIS instructions to see what documents you need to provide, or make sure to use FileRight.com to complete your application.